 Mark D. Miller’s varied background includes a B.S. in Computer Information Technology, Devry University, an R.I.A.
 Recording Engineer Certificate, two years of I.C.S.
 Electronics Technology, music theory and composition with C. Randall Williams and classical guitar with Chris Anderson.
 He began teaching guitar in the seventies and was hired by CVSM in 1990.
 He specializes in teaching classical guitar and is also well versed in classic rock and other contemporary styles.
 In addition, he teaches bass, banjo and ukulele.
-Mark was an initiator of the successful CVSM camp, “It Rocks” and teaches guitar and audio recording classes for the school.
+Mark was an initiator of the successful CVSM camp, “It Rocks” and has taught guitar and audio recording classes for the school.

 *Joel Newman, guitar & voice instructor